HoGentTIN/linux-training-hogent/modules/samba_read_only_file_server/030_samba_read_only_file_server_theory.md

 ## restart the server

-After testing with `testparm`, restart the samba server (so you don\'t have to wait).
+After testing with `testparm`, restart the samba server (so you don't have to wait).

     [root@linux readonly]# service smb restart